 Industry Analysis & Industry Trends

-Although metalworking machinery represents a key capital investment for many downstream manufacturing industries, the Canadian Metalworking Machinery Manufacturing industry exhibits an ongoing state of decline.
-In an effort to salvage profit, operators have been reducing their labor forces, which in turn reduces wages.
-Despite these attempts at solutions, the outlook is not rosy, and revenue is expected to continue declining through 2018... purchase to read more
+Although metalworking machinery represents a key capital investment for many downstream manufacturing industries, operators in the Canadian Metalworking Machinery Manufacturing industry have been in an ongoing state of decline.
+To salvage profit, operators have been reducing their labor forces, which in turn reduces wages.
+However, trade growth and an overall improving Canadian economy are expected to increase revenue in the five years to 2021... purchase to read more

 Establishments in the Metalworking Machinery Manufacturing industry make metal-cutting and metal-forming machine tools (excluding hand tools) and industrial molds.
 This industry’s machine tools are often large, self-contained units that use a turning mechanism in combination with various knives, drills and bores to shape metals.